seatable/seatable-scripts-cn/manual/python/base.md

 		'enable_archive': True
 	},
 	'description': {
-		'text': 'The base records are based on the research work recently\n\n\n' }
+		'text': 'The base records are based on the research work recently' }
 }
 ```